AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 This chapter now discusses the opposite: the string types implement C++ cast operators that allow to construct values of arbitrary string types from those.

-Again, the cast is performed using the type traits defined with dependency module \alib_characters.
+Again, the cast is performed using the type-traits defined with dependency module \alib_characters.
-This time, the value of field \alib{characters::T_CharArray;Construction} of specializations of \alib{characters;T_CharArray} respectively \alib{characters;T_ZTCharArray} are tested.
+This time, the value of field \alib{characters::ArrayTraits;Construction} of specializations of \alib{characters;ArrayTraits} respectively \alib{characters;ZTArrayTraits} are tested.
-Possible values are given with enumeration \alib{characters;ConstructionType}.
+Possible values are given with enumeration \alib{characters;Policy}.
 With that casting string types to a specific custom type is either not allowed, implicitly allowed or allowed only if explicitly performed.